On this page:

-Actually, it is possible to multi-zone with an electronic programmable thermostat, as well.
-However, the smart thermostat gives you connectivity to wifi, and the ability to set those parameters from any device, anywhere with wifi.
+Actually, it is possible to multi-zone with an electronic programmable thermostat, as well, as long as it has the capability.
+However, the smart thermostat gives you connectivity to Wi-Fi and the ability to set those parameters from any device, anywhere with Wi-Fi.

 Best Time to Upgrade

-It’s always wise to get heaters serviced during the spring/summer period and the air conditioner during autumn/winter time frame, when technicians and contractors aren’t as busy.
+It’s always wise to get heaters serviced during the spring/summer period and the air conditioner during the autumn/winter time frame when technicians and contractors aren’t as busy.

 Although it is possible to install and program a smart thermostat as a DIY project, you will need basic electrical knowledge.
 Plus, programming will require an understanding of the system you will match it with, such as Google, Alexa, and/or a smartphone.

-Plus, most states require any electrical work to get completed and/or inspected by a licensed electrician.
-Though it might not be necessary to hire an electrician to replace an electronic thermostat with a smart thermostat without new wires, in this case, turn off the power at the circuit breaker and label the wires.
+Plus, most states require any electrical work to be completed and/or inspected by a licensed electrician.
+Though it might not be necessary to hire an electrician to replace an electronic thermostat with a smart thermostat without new wires, in this case, turn off the power at the circuit breaker and label the wires before disconnecting.

 Hiring a Heating & Air Technician

 The best method to hire someone when you don’t have a regular heat and air technician is to get three or four estimates from our contractor locator service.
 Then, check their scope of work, references, license, and liability insurance.
-Not all will provide the same services.
-Ensure the service they say they will perform meets your requirements.
+Not all will provide the same services, so you’ll need to ensure the service they say they will perform meets your requirements.

 All pricing information on this page is based on average industry costs, and is subject to variance for project-specific materials, labor rates, and requirements.